MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 <Available since="2021 Update 9 (May 2023)"/>

 Filters can be applied both during the execution of an embedded dashboard and after it has been rendered.
 After using [Native Embedding SDK](embed-multiple-viz.md) to embed multiple visualizations in a client's webpage, you can manipulate the chapter-level filters, on-page selectors, and visualizations used as filters via the Native Embedding SDK available since 2021 Update 9.
-For chapter-level filters and on-page selectors, Strategy only supports attribute element list selectors.

 Let's say you already have the `MstrEnvironment` and `MstrDossier` objects: